steveknipmeyer/netscan/README.md

 # NetScan

 Local ARP-based network scanner CLI managed with uv.
-It discovers devices on your LAN and reports their IP, MAC, and hostname when available.
+It discovers devices on your LAN and reports their IP, MAC, vendor (OUI), and hostname when available.

 ## Prerequisites